nanobox-io/nanobox-docs/source/local-config/configure-nanobox.html.md

 - `native` - Uses native docker containers on your host OS.

 ### CI Mode
 Continuous integration (CI) mode disables the Nanobox output summarizer and essentially runs Nanobox in verbose mode.
-Most CI services include their own output summarizers which can conflict with summarized output of other tools.
+Most CI services include their own output summarizers which can conflict with summarized output from other tools.

 ### Mount Type
 `mount-type` specifies which technology to use when mounting code on your local machine into Nanobox.
 The following options are available: